 Field Description Bandwidth (Radio2) Select the bandwidth for Radio2 from the pull-down menu.
 The available bandwidths for IEEE 802.11n/ac/ax are listed here: - 20 MHz.
-This is the default setting. - 40 MHz - 80 MHz - 80+80 MHz The only bandwidth for IEEE 802.11a is 20 MHz.
-Auto Channel Selection (Radio 1) Select the channels that the radio can choose from when the Channel parameter is set to Auto.
-Here are the guidelines: - A channel is enabled when its check box has a check and disabled when the check box is empty. - The available channels very by radio, mode, bandwidth, and country. - By default, all available channels are enabled.
-This parameter is disabled when the channel is selected manually.
+This is the default setting. - 40 MHz - 80 MHz The only bandwidth for IEEE 802.11a is 20 MHz.
+Bandwidth (Radio3) Select the bandwidth for Radio3 from the pull-down menu.
+The available bandwidths for IEEE 802.11n/ac/ax are listed here: - 20 MHz.
+This is the default setting. - 40 MHz - 80 MHz - 160 MHz The only bandwidth for IEEE 802.11a is 20 MHz.
+Auto Channel Selection Select the channels that the radio can choose from when the Channel parameter is set to Auto.
+Here are the guidelines: - A channel is enabled when its check box has a check and disabled when the check box is empty. - The available channels very by radio, mode, bandwidth, and country. - By default, all available channels are enabled. - This parameter is disabled when the channel is selected manually.
 Tx Power Select the strength of the radio transmitter.
 The selections are Max (maximum), High, Middle, Low, Min (minimum).
 The default is Max.